by Christopher Whittle, Co-Founder of Atlantic Images

 Welcome to an inside look at the current state of the photo industry.
 Just how have we got here?

 Starting in 1993, I’ve gone from a work experience runner to staff photographer and from a freelance photographer to now photo agency owner.
-Having listened to news editors, journalists, photographers, picture editors, video editors, operation managers, sales agents, and managing directors, I’ve been able to stand back and observe what’s happened to me and many others in the industry.
+Having listened to news editors, journalists, photographers, picture editors, video editors, operation managers, sales agents, content creators, and managing directors, I’ve been able to stand back and observe what’s happened to me and many others in the industry.
 Now with the Coronavirus pandemic affecting everyone around the world and causing huge uncertainty, the problems over the last ten years in particular are more relevant than ever before.

 This article has been twenty-five years in the making.
 We’ve obviously come a long way from developing film, scanning in 36 frames and ISDN-ing a few of them across to picture desks.
 But when a professional photographer is told to use their iPhone for a Guardian travel piece because it’ll be much quicker than using professional gear, then you know things are on the move.
 Maybe I’d better get onboard before I’m left behind.

 To give some context to why I am writing this piece, you might want to know a bit about my background (if you don’t, skip to the end!).
 I’ve personally not seen anything from any other colleague or industry insider that is telling it as it is.
 This is a timeline of events, following the rise of technology, fall of sales, and why my company, Atlantic Images, has decided to give all our pictures away for free.